chuacw/Stablecoin-Research/README.md

 # Stablecoin

-# Research on Stablecoin
+# What makes a stablecoin stable?
-What makes a stablecoin stable?
+Research on what makes a stablecoin stable